- Roomy interior

-Key upgrades for the Premium include a 10.3-inch screen, built-in navigation, a power sunroof, interior mood lighting, heated and ventilated front seats, leather upholstery, a heated steering wheel, and Harman Kardon premium audio with a subwoofer.
+Key upgrades for the Premium include a 10.3-inch touchscreen, built-in navigation, a power sunroof, interior mood lighting, heated and cooled front seats, leather upholstery, a heated steering wheel, and Harman Kardon premium audio with a subwoofer.

 The Niro EV subs out the standard center console from the Niro for one that’s quite different—due to the dial-type shifter—and while it includes wireless charging for smartphones, we found its cupholder, beneath a covered compartment to be somewhat awkward.

 The Niro EV has a 239-mile rated range and great efficiency, and the option of a heat pump will help those in colder climates achieve that.

 The 2020 Kia Niro EV has a 64-kilowatt-hour battery pack and is rated at 239 miles of range by the EPA.
 Its fuel economy rating is 112 MPGe (miles per gallon equivalent).
 That breaks out to 123 MPGe city and 102 highway.

 Since the Niro EV easily breaks past the 200-mile range, it earns a top 10 out of 10 in this category.